uraimo/Bitter/README.md

 Bitter also adds a few other extensions to Int types:

 * Double negation operator `~~`: This new operator has the same function that **!!** has in C or similar languages, it converts every integer value not equal to 0 to 1 and keeps the value 0 the same.
+Extremely useful when you want to convert the result of an expression to the standard C 0/1 integer boolean to use it in another expression.

 * `size` static property for Int types: Shorthand for `strideof(Int*n*)`

 * `.allOnes` static property: We already have `.allZeros` in `BitwiseOperationsType`, now we have this too.

 ## TODO